continuwuity/continuwuity/docs/deploying/generic.md

 ### Other Reverse Proxies

-As we would prefer our users to use Caddy, we will not provide configuration files for other proxys.
+As we prefer our users to use Caddy, we do not provide configuration files for other proxies.

-You will need to reverse proxy everything under following routes:
+You will need to reverse proxy everything under the following routes:
 - `/_matrix/` - core Matrix C-S and S-S APIs
 - `/_conduwuit/` and/or `/_continuwuity/` - ad-hoc Continuwuity routes such as `/local_user_count` and
 `/server_version`